Elements

 There are 6 categories of elements that can be placed inside in the clubhouse and set up further interactions.
 These elements are shown in the Scene Hierarchy and on the Hang Tool Bar.
 You will be able to edit, add, or delete any element.

-6. Avatar: you are import your 3D VRM and VSF avatar models into the clubhouse - give your avatar a proper home!
+Avatar: you can import your 3D VRM and VSF avatar models into the clubhouse - give your avatar a proper home!
 More details below.

 You can add any of these elements by clicking on the corresponding icon on the Hang Tool Bar.
 A useful tip is to first navigate to the desired location inside the clubhouse and then click the add element button.
 This way, the element will be added to the front and center of your current viewpoint within the clubhouse.